|Date of Birth||4 June 1956, Harlem, New York, USA|

-Keith David was born in New York City's Harlem district and raised in East Elmhurst, in the Queens section of the city.
+Keith David was born Keith David Williams in New York City's Harlem district, and was raised in East Elmhurst, in the Queens section of the city.
 He is the son of Dolores (Dickenson), a New York Telephone manager, and Lester Williams, a payroll operations director.
 As a child, he realized he wanted to act after playing the cowardly lion in his school's production of "The Wizard of Oz."
 He later enrolled in New York's High School of the Performing Arts and continued his studies at Juilliard.
 After graduation, he was hired as an understudy for Tullus Aufidius in William Shakespeare's "Coriolanus."
 In 1992, he received a Tony Award nomination for Best Supporting Actor in a Musical for his role in the Broadway play "Jelly's Last Jam."